drivendataorg/repro-zipfile/README.md

 ### Set timestamp value with SOURCE_DATE_EPOCH

-repro_zipfile supports setting the fixed timestamp value using the `SOURCE_DATE_EPOCH` environment variable.
-This should be an integer corresponding to the [Unix epoch time](https://en.wikipedia.org/wiki/Unix_time) of the timestamp you want to set. `SOURCE_DATE_EPOCH` is a [standard](https://reproducible-builds.org/docs/source-date-epoch/) created by the [Reproducible Builds project](https://reproducible-builds.org/).
+repro_zipfile supports the `SOURCE_DATE_EPOCH` environment variable.
+If set, it will be used as a fixed value for the modified timestamps of files added to an archive.
+This should be an integer corresponding to the [Unix epoch time](https://en.wikipedia.org/wiki/Unix_time) of the timestamp you want to set. `SOURCE_DATE_EPOCH` is a [standard](https://reproducible-builds.org/docs/source-date-epoch/) created by the [Reproducible Builds project](https://reproducible-builds.org/) for software distributions.

 ## How does repro-zipfile work?